 A few weeks ago, the girls were watching our Hawaii trip video for the thousandth time and I thought, “A little video like this is the perfect holiday gift that doesn’t have to cost you anything.”

-Here are some of my favorite ideas for gifts you can give without opening your wallet.
+Here are some of my favorite gift ideas you can give without opening your wallet.

-19 free gifts your friends and family will love
+19 free gift ideas for your friends and family

 Make a video.
 Over the past few years, I’ve made quite a few little videos of our family trips and my girls LOVE watching them over and over again.
 I love that, even though Tally certainly won’t remember our trip to Hawaii this year, she’ll be able to watch this video and know she was there and what we did.
 I use iMovie on my computer and there are free songs you can use from YouTube.
 If you need a little help learning how to make a video, my friend Sam has an amazing course here or you can sign up for a free 2 month subscription to SkillShare and take one of their excellent video-making courses for zero dollars.
 This is an amazing gift for your children, your spouse, or grandparents.